weepynn/coursera-cleaning-data-course-project/Code Book.md

-## Code Book
+# Code Book

-This code book summarizes the resulting data fields in 'tidy.txt' file
+This code book summarizes the resulting data fields in 'tidy.txt' file.

-# Identifiers
+## Identifiers

-subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken
+subject - The ID of the test subject.

+activity - The type of activity performed when the corresponding measurements were taken.

-# Measurements
+## Measurements

-The values in the file are the mean (average) of the following variables: tBodyAccMeanX tBodyAccMeanY tBodyAccMeanZ tBodyAccStdX tBodyAccStdY tBodyAccStdZ
+The values in the file are the mean (average) of the following variables:

+tBodyAccMeanX

+tBodyAccMeanY

+tBodyAccMeanZ

+tBodyAccStdX
+tBodyAccStdY
+tBodyAccStdZ